 Siw.
-The time approaches, That will with due decision make us know

-What we shall say we have, and what we owe; Thoughts speculative their unsure hopes relate, But certain issue Strokes must arbitrate, Towards which, advance the war.
+The time approaches, That will with due decision make us know What we shall say we have, and what we owe: Thoughts speculative their unsure hopes relate; But certain issue Strokes must arbitrate: Towards which, advance the war.
 [Exeunt marching.

-Changes to the Castle of Dunsinane.
+SCENE changes to the Castle of Dunsinane.

-Enter Macbeth, Seyton, and Soldiers with drums and colours.
+Enter Macbeth, Seyton, and Soldiers with drums and co-lours.